-The other alternative is to position Stewards at each obstacle while the handlers and llamas hike the course on their own.
-Stewards stay at their assigned obstacles and score llamas as they pass through.
+On 9/12/19 the PLTA Board of Directors made changes to the procedures for field tests.
+Up until that time two methods of administering the test were available; the stationary steward and the roving steward.
+In the stationary method, stewards were posted at each obstacle while the handlers and llamas hiked the course on their own.
+Stewards stayed at their assigned obstacles and scored llamas as they pass through.
 This method may work well when there are many llamas to be tested on a short course.
-It has the disadvantage that, except for time spent at an obstacle, the llamas are not under the scrutiny of a Steward.
-Misbehavior can go unobserved, support may not be close by in the event of an emergency, and participants can get lost on the course,
+On longer courses it requires a large staff (20 people for 20 obstacles on the Elite) which was rarely available.
+It also has the disadvantage that, except for time spent at an obstacle, the llamas are not under the scrutiny of a Steward.
+Misbehavior can go unobserved, support may not be close by in the event of an emergency, and participants can get lost on the course.
+The method was seldom used.
+The board dropped the stationary ste ward option while retaining the roving steward and adding the certifier escort method.